Consent

 You can wear the watch on whichever wrist is more comfortable for you.
 If you are not used to wearing a watch it might feel a bit strange to start with, but it should become more natural over time.

-The watch will need charging every 24-30 hours.
-We would recommend building it into your daily routine.
+We would recommend building the charging of your watch into your daily routine.
 One way of doing this is by charging the watch whilst showering/bathing, for example.

 Try to refrain from charging overnight as sleep data is just as important as day data.